'Be a Purple Cow' and other marketing tips

 Relentless networking

-Invite them out for a coffee or a quick lunch to see what opportunities for collaboration there are.
-Making a personal (face-to-face) connection with a contact outside of where you first meet is always good""it can only better the relationship.
+• Invite them out for a coffee or a quick lunch to see what opportunities for collaboration there are.
+Making a personal (face-to-face) connection with a contact outside of where you first meet is always good and can only better the relationship.

-Keep in touch.
+• Keep in touch.
 Drop them an email or go out for a chat over coffee every now and then to find out what's new.
-It helps them keep you front of mind""you never know when they might need your products or services.
+It helps them keep you front of mind, as you never know when they might need your products or services.

 Have a plan

 Do you know the phrase: fail to plan and you plan to fail?
-I should know, I've been running GreenBean Marketing for 5 years now and I've only just finished putting my business and marketing plans together!
-It really does help keep you focused and it can also help the marketing activities you're doing work more effectively.
+Developing a marketing plan really does help keep you focused and it can also help the marketing activities you're doing work more effectively.

 Your written plan doesn't have to be huge.
 It just needs to cover a few points: